SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

 1. Login to your SAP Cloud Platform Cockpit, navigate to your space and your Service Instances.

 1. Delete the instance `furnitureshop-furnitureshop-hdidb<random_string>`.

+1. Stop your running application from the Web IDE Run Console.

 [Top](#top)